 What if I don’t agree with the terms?

 You do not have to sign a settlement agreement.
-It is important not to panic when you are offered one and you can refuse to sign it.
+It is important not to panic when you are offered a settlement agreement (whether it’s in a redundancy situation or otherwise) and you can refuse to sign it.

 If you don’t sign the agreement then you preserve your full rights to make a claim against your employer but there are strict time limits in respect of employment claims which an employment solicitor can advise you upon.

-For advice, assistance and representation with settlement (compromise) agreements and any related negotiations, please contact Farleys Employment Law & HR team on 0845 287 0939 or send your enquiry by email.
+For advice, assistance and representation with settlement agreements (commonly known as severance, exit, compensation, termination packages) and any related negotiations, please contact Farleys Employment Law & HR team on 0845 287 0939 or complete our online contact form and a member of the team will get in touch with you.